David Garrett: Career

 Garrett's 2008 album Encore pursues an aim of arousing young people's interest in classical music.
 The release contains his own compositions and arrangements of pieces and melodies that have accompanied him in his life so far.
 Together with his band, consisting of keyboard, guitar and drums, he gives concerts that include classical sonatas (accompanied by a concert grand piano), arrangements, and compositions, as well as rock songs and movie themes.
 In Autumn 2007, Garrett was chosen by the Montegrappa firm (whose items are distributed by Montblanc throughout the world) as an ambassador for the launch of the new pens from the Tributo ad Antonio Stradivari collection.
 The event took place in several venues, including in Rome, New York, Hong Kong, Berlin, and London.
 For these occasions Garrett was offered a Stradivarius from the Gli Archi di Palazzo Comunale collection.
 He also appeared at the Royal Variety Performance on 5 December 2011, playing his cover of Nirvana's "Smells Like Teen Spirit".

 He joined the 9th annual Independent Music Awards judging panel to assist independent musicians' careers.
 His album, Music, was released in 2012.
 On 19 May 2012 he appeared at the UEFA Champions League Final performing with German singer Jonas Kaufmann.
 For 2014 he announced a new Crossover Tour.

 He played the lead role in the 2013 film The Devil's Violinist, as the noted 19th-century violinist Niccolò Paganini.
 The same year he released his album Garrett vs Paganini.
 His 2015 album Explosive includes the original compositions Innovation, Furious, Explosive, Unlimited Symphony, Serenity, Baroque fantasy, and Melancholia.

 On 18 August 2017, David Garrett released the single "Bittersweet Symphony" as a teaser for his album Rock Revolution, released 17 September 2017.

+On 20 August 2020, Garrett performed the UEFA Europa League Anthem for the 2019-20 UEFA Europa League season, which took place in Germany from the Quarter Final stage.
 On 11 October 2020, Garrett performed the German national anthem at the Formula 1 2020 Eifel Grand Prix as part of the opening ceremonies.
 On 9 October he released another studio album called Alive: My Soundtrack.